DmxLarchey/Mso/README.md

-# The well-foundedness of the multiset ordering
+# The well-foundedness of the multiset ordering in Coq/Rocq

 This is a [standalone Coq constructive proof](mso.v) of the [Dershowitz-Manna ordering](https://en.wikipedia.org/wiki/Dershowitz%E2%80%93Manna_ordering) theorem, i.e. the well-foundedness of the multiset ordering.
 The proof follows the